In this section

 the following VMIA Minimum Insurance Requirements:

-Note: if any of the above are not clear on the Insurance Certificate,
+If the above information is not clear on the Insurance Certificate,

 Clinical Trial Notifications (CTN) should now be completed and submitted electronically to the Therapeutic Goods Administration (TGA) by the trial sponsor.
 For additional information about eCTN forms, please click here.